-In the wake of the recent financial crisis, the Consumer Financial Protection Bureau (CFPB) was established by the Dodd-Frank Act of 2010 and granted broad responsibilities designed to protect and inform consumers of financial services.
-The CFPB has proposed numerous rules which will impact the mortgage and title industries over the next few years.
-Of particular interest to the title industry are enhanced consumer mortgage disclosure requirements, as well as a conceptual framework for lenders to determine a borrower's ability to repay.
-In addition to complying with these new requirements, the title industry is also developing best practices for title insurance agents and other settlement providers to address anticipated heightened lender accountability for third-party oversight.
-While we see both negative and positive consequences to these changes, the long-term impact is unclear.
+2013 was another active year in the regulatory environment.
+Established by the Dodd-Frank Act of 2010 to protect and inform the interests of financial services customers, the Consumer Financial Protection Bureau (CFPB) has proposed numerous rules that will impact the mortgage and title industries over the next few years.
+New requirements most likely to impact the title industry in the short term include enhanced mortgage disclosure requirements and a conceptual framework through which lenders will assess a borrower's ability to repay.
+In addition to complying with these new requirements, the title industry is also developing best practices for title agents and settlement providers to address anticipated heightened lender accountability for third-party oversight.
+Although the long-term impact is unclear, we intend to continue to play a key role in helping our business partners navigate these changes, and in helping to shape the development of the industry's responses to these regulatory changes.